-Benefits:
+Example as of MedDRA Version 19.0 Benefits:

 Multiaxial links enhance the utility of the grouping terms.
 This method overcomes the primary SOC limitations as described under Section 3.2.1.

 Limitations:

 Still displays only terms that are represented in one SOC or HLGT/HLT which may not include all terms related to a medical condition